rjones30/Dirac-/README.md

 ## Building instructions

-The core code is compiled into a shared library libDirac.so by the
-command:

-    $ make
+See the INSTALL file for instructions on how to compile the source a shared library libDirac.so and installed in the local install dir.
 After this, it can be imported into a root session and used by client code, as illustrated here.